Bear-Witness-98/latex-basics/notes.md

 For whatever reason, the Template I use for my CV should be run with:

 pdflatex sample.tex -> biber sample -> pdflatex sample.tex -> pdflatex sample.tex

+This appears to be due to the backend used to treat the bibliography.